10 GOOD REASONS TO VISIT IRELAND

 Fresh air/ tranquillity

 Ireland is a small country so even while staying in one of the cities you are never too far away from the countryside.
 As mentioned above with plenty of walks and trails to follow you can easily access any of these and there is something to suit all levels of fitness.
 Due in part to the naturally damp climate we have (and complain about!) it provides us with somewhat mild weather throughout the year and we don’t suffer extreme heat or cold.
 This allows us to get outdoors and enjoy the countryside all year round.
-Dress up with layers and your prepared for 4 seasons in one day which is known to happen in Ireland!
+Dress up with layers and your prepared for 4 seasons in one day which is known to happen with how unpredictable weather in Ireland is!
 Regardless of how hot or cold it is, sunshine or rain once you get out and absorb the fresh air while exploring all the fantastic places to see in Ireland you will feel revived.
 The remote and romantic landscape and scenery will instantly leave you feeling peaceful and calm.
 So, what are you waiting for?!